You are here

 - Transcripts from institutions outside the US must be in English or include an authentic English translation and have been evaluated by a NACES member for course-by-course equivalency.
 Note: Unofficial transcripts are not accepted.
 Please do not include them in your application.

 - Three or more years of full-time, licensed teaching experience within the past seven years in the state of licensure OR a completed Approved Program Verification Form.
-If you have three or more years' post-preparation experience as a full-time teacher of record (not as a substitute, emergency, provisional, probationary or temporary teacher), please include in the application copies of all licenses (expired or current) that cover this experience.
+If you have three or more years' post-preparation experience as a full-time, fully licensed teacher (not as a substitute, emergency, provisional, probationary or temporary teacher), please include in the application copies of all licenses (expired or current) that cover this experience.
 If you do not have three years of full-time licensed teaching experience, please include a complete approved program verification form, unless your teacher preparation program was completed outside the US. ( Download the Verification Form (PDF) )

 - Your employment history will help determine the type of Colorado license you will be issued.
 It is critical that you include the information below: